 - XML extension for PHP

 Laravel implements a composer for managing dependencies within it.
-Hence, before using Laravel, it needs to check whether you have a composer set up on your system or not.
+Hence, before using Laravel, you must check whether you have a composer on your system.

 If you don't have Composer installed on your computer, first visit this URL to download Composer:

-When installing the Composer, cross-check whether it is installed or not by typing in the composer command prompt.
+When installing the Composer, cross-check whether it is installed by typing in the composer command prompt.
 You can see the Composer screen in that CMD only.

 It needs to be kept in mind to put the Composer's system-wide vendor in the bin directory within your